 A good bet for small bathrooms under 45 square feet is the Broan-NuTone AEN50 which is whisper-quiet at 0.5 sones.
 This efficient fan comes from a well-known maker of reliable bathroom exhaust fans and is easy to install.
 It is an energy-efficient choice that will help control your bathroom humidity.

-What Does Bathroom Fan With 2 Sones Sound Like?
+What Does a Fan With 2 Sones Sound Like?

 Some 2.0 sone fans are easily 10 times less than the price of a unit with a 0.3 sone rating.
 But what does this mean for sound level?